gvwilson/sensibleadventures/cloudherd/new.md

 she was as surprised by it as everyone else.
 "And mayor, if there's any chance of a bath, I'd be eternally grateful."

-"Of course, Your Highness," Indy said.
+"Of course, most respected," Indy said.
 "My daughter and her friends can lay one on for you right away.
 But---" she hesitated.
-"Forgive me asking, Your Highness, but what are you doing here?"
+"Forgive me asking, most respected, but what are you doing here?"

 Princess Shudarga looked at her bleakly.
 "Running away.
 The rebellion is over.
 We lost, and the only thing we can do now is live